ChiemBosboom/spatial_spinal_cord_ALS/config.md

-# Pipeline Configuration Guide (`config.yaml`)
+# Pipeline Configuration & Outputs Guide (`config.yaml`)

-This guide details all configuration options for the Visium HD Motor Neuron Spatial Pipeline.
-Parameters are organized to mirror the workflow execution and output stages.
+This guide details all configuration parameters and generated outputs for the Visium HD Motor Neuron Spatial Pipeline, organized to mirror the workflow execution and output stages.

 ---